aridjayarecipes/cutesrecipes.web.app/content/post/1969-easiest-way-to-prepare-any-night-of-the-week-stuffed-grape-leaves-with-oil.md

 1. Reduce the heat and leave it to be cooked
 1. Remove the pot wait until it cools down
 1. Flip over in a suitable serving dish
-1. Note: incase od using the compressed grape leaves add lemon juice and pomegranate molasses on the last minutes before it's totally cooked
+1. Note: incase od using the compressed grape leaves add lemon juice and pomegranate molasses on the last minutes before it&#39;s totally cooked
 1. Made by:Tala Odaymat